 - Avoid caffeinated drinks for three to eight hours before bedtime – depending on how sensitive you are to its effects – and that includes hot chocolate.

 - If you do wake, stay in bed with the light off, relax, and listen to some soothing music, or even the radio for 15 minutes.

 - Avoid clock-watching, as this just increases anxiety and will stop you getting to sleep.

-Sleep Problem: You’re exhausted, but can’t get to sleep
+Sleep problem: You’re exhausted, but can’t fall asleep

 - Don’t go to bed too early.